You are here:

 The Flat Creek Watershed, OU2, is comprised of the Flat Creek drainage which includes the IMM property and related mill sites, and the approximately 4.5 mile long stream corridor from the IMM to the confluence of Flat Creek with the Clark Fork River.
 Approximately 1.5 miles of the lower reach of the Flat Creek corridor is located on National Forest Service lands.
 The USDA Forest Service Northern Regional Office is developing an Engineering Evaluation and Cost Analysis (EE/CA) in preparation for a removal action under CERCLA for this part of the site.

-The remaining three miles of the Flat Creek stream corridor and associated mine and mill sites in the Flat Creek drainage are the subject of ongoing discussions between the Forest Service, the state and the EPA.
-The agencies hope to agree to an approach to clean up these three miles of stream corridor prior to or concurrent with the lower 1.5 mile reach of Flat Creek.
+The remaining three miles of the Flat Creek stream corridor and associated mine and mill sites in the Flat Creek drainage are the subject of ongoing discussions between the Forest Service, the state and EPA.
+EPA is working with the U.S. Forest Service, the Montana Department of Environmental Quality and the Montana Environmental Trust Group to assure that streamside mine tailings along Flat Creek, and contamination at the Iron Mountain mine and mill site, are cleaned up in a coordinated and timely manner.

 OU3 – Wood Gulch Repository